zhgitrep/lmswebmod/README.md

    - Use `--` for second-level items
    - Use `---` for third-level items
 4. **Generate Code**:
-   - Click "Save" to generate HTML code
+   - Click "💡 Save" to generate HTML code
    - Click "📋 Copy" to copy the generated code
    - Save as `.html` file and open in browser

+### About Section
+- View student information and project details
+- Watch embedded video tutorial for usage instructions
+- Access project documentation and features overview

 ### Escape Room
 - Interactive coding puzzles and challenges